Costa Del Mar: Social responsibility

 Costa has a charity campaign called #OneCoast that helps victims of natural disasters by raising funds for the Red Cross hurricane relief program.

 They also have a campaign called Costa+OCEARCH, as a result with a partnership with OCEARCH, also intended to raise funds to the non-governmental organization dedicated to protect ocean wildlife.

 In 2018, Costa launched their Untangled Collection.
 This collection is a partnership with Bureo to reduce plastic waste from fishing nets in the ocean.
 Bureo collects the fishing nets and turns them into plastic pellets, which Costa uses to create these frames.

+Product innovation

+Costa is widely recognized for its proprietary 580 lens technology, which enhances color and contrast by filtering out harsh yellow light and harmful blue light.
+These lenses are available in both 580G (glass) and 580P (polycarbonate) formats, offering superior clarity, scratch resistance, and lightweight comfort.
+All Costa sunglasses are polarized, providing 100% UV protection and reducing glare from reflective surfaces like water, making them especially popular as fishing sunglasses among both recreational and professional anglers.

+In addition to its lens technology, Costa has introduced frame innovations such as sweat management channels, adjustable nose pads, and improved grip in its PRO Series, designed for high-performance use in marine environments.

+Recent developments

+As of 2023, Costa continues to operate under EssilorLuxottica, with a renewed focus on performance eyewear for water-based activities.
+The brand has expanded its PRO Series line, which includes rugged frames and advanced lens technology tailored for professional anglers and outdoor enthusiasts.

+Costa has also strengthened its sustainability initiatives, continuing its Untangled Collection and expanding programs like Kick Plastic and Responsible Shipping, which encourage eco-conscious consumer behavior and logistics.